NovySan/unl-digifab/sessions/week4.md

 - In Rhino, we can unfold. more on this later.

 ## Homework
-- Exercise 4 DUE Thursday September 23, 9pm
+- ~Exercise 4 DUE Thursday September 23, 9pm~ NO EXERCISE THIS WEEK
-- Concept for project 1.
-2 paragraphs on Canvas.

 ## Office Hours
 - Tuesday afternoon 9/21